What is causing noise in my computer?

 When connecting to the Internet or another computer you may hear a loud screechy or high pitched noise.
-This noise is the onboard modem speaker and is the two computers connecting to each other.
-This noise should only be heard when the computer is establishing a connection with the other computer.
+The modem noise is the onboard modem speaker and is the two computers connecting to each other and should only be heard when the computer is establishing a connection with the other computer.
 Click the icon to the right to hear how this may sound.